Logan Ryan: 2020 season

-During a Week 5 37–34 road loss to the Cowboys, Ryan recorded a tackle on quarterback Dak Prescott that caused Prescott's right ankle to compound fracture and dislocate.
-In Week 9 against the Washington Football Team, a day after his wife suffered an ectopic pregnancy, Ryan recorded his first interception of the season off quarterback Alex Smith with less than two minutes in the fourth quarter to secure a 23–20 Giants' win.
+During Week 7 against the Eagles on Thursday Night Football, Ryan had five tackles and a pass deflection in the narrow 22–21 road loss.
+Two weeks later against the Washington Football Team, a day after his wife suffered an ectopic pregnancy, Ryan recorded six tackles, two pass deflections, a forced fumble, and his first interception of the season off of Alex Smith with less than two minutes in the fourth quarter to secure a 23–20 road victory.